ddrcode/teensy_6502_bridge/README.md

 The photo demonstrates the complete configuration, as per table above (all CPU pins are connected to Teensy, apart pin 35).
 The CPU pin 8 (VDD) is connected via [decoupling capacitor](https://en.wikipedia.org/wiki/Decoupling_capacitor).
-Additionally there are some LEDs to indicate some of the signals.
+Additionally, there are some LEDs to indicate some of the signals.

 ### Warning